recursecenter/proxy/README.markdown

 - bin/proxy daemon that polls repeatedly
 - A place for config (maybe ENV, maybe elsewhere)
 - Make SSL config use current best practices
+- Handle semicolons in URIs (nginx will execute the stuff after semicolons)

 ## Features